Rio Tinto espionage case

+Rio Tinto's Australian headquarters, 120 Collins Street building, Melbourne, Australia.

 The Rio Tinto espionage case began with the arrest on 5 July 2009, of four staff in the Shanghai office of the Rio Tinto, in the People's Republic of China, who were subsequently accused of bribery and espionage.
 Two days later, an import executive of the Shougang Group and Laigang Group was also arrested.
 The Rio Tinto employees, Australian Stern Hu and three Chinese colleagues, Wang Yong, Ge Minqiang, and Liu Caikui, went on trial in Shanghai on Monday, 22 March 2010.

 The government dropped the charges relating to the alleged theft of trade secrets before the trial, and the defendants admitted to having received bribes during the trial.

 Following the trial, Stern Hu was sentenced to 10 years jail.
 Hu and other convicted executives have also had their employment terminated by Rio Tinto Ltd. It is reported that the motive behind the terminations is in regards to a breach of conduct, with Rio Tinto accepting the evidence provided showing instances of bribery.
 Rio Tinto stated that the trial will not affect business ties, according to its chief executive.